itcig/metamorphosis/README.md

 See `/examples` folder for specific sample applications

+## Services

+Allow for consistent setup processing of Kafka topics using common tools for repeated tasks.

+### Default Consumer

+Pass a callback and perform work on each message in a single topic

+### Default Producer

+Generate a client connection with the ability to write messages into a Kafka topic.

+### Webhook Producer

+Define an endpoint to consume payloads and write to a Kafka topic.

+### Database Adapter

+Pass a database adapter into any service for reading and writing to a database.

 # Testing

 **Install either the `Kitchen Sink` package or pick and choose from the items below.**